-Serbia: GazpromNeft NIS oil company CEO Kirill Kravcheno satisfied with overall 2014 business year despite challenges27.
-May 2015. / News Serbia Energy
+Serbia: GazpromNeft NIS oil company CEO Kirill Kravcheno satisfied with overall 2014 business year despite challenges, News Serbia Energy

 Kirill Kravchenko, Chief Executive Officer of GazpromNeft Oil company of Serbia NIS, says that, in spite of the difficult year, NIS achieved good results in 2014 in all business segments and successfully completed key projects.

 Although the oil and gas sector was hit by similar crisis in 2008, when the fourth quarter recorded a substantial fall of oil prices and RSD devaluation just like in 2014, NIS’ results today substantially differ from those seven years ago.
 The Company closed 2008 with losses of eight billion RSD, while, in 2014, it recorded net profit of 27.8 billion RSD, while currency gains and losses amounted to as much as 13.2 billion RSD.